Ah, you clicked on a bad word. That’s interesting.

 (Most of the services were pretty boring, but my Dad told stories that made his sermons funny and memorable.
 I guess the apple didn’t fall far from that tree.)

-But no one in our family ever swore, and when the foul language rained down at school I stayed mute.
+But no one in our family ever swore, and while the foul language rained down at school, I stayed mute.

 Then one day, with all the inevitability of constant exposure, I said a bad word.
 It just came out like a reflex.

-I remember the stillness in that moment … feeling the significance of crossing that line.
+I remember the stillness of that moment … feeling the significance of crossing that line.

 Of course, nothing happened and no one noticed.
 But for me, it mattered.

-I swear more now, but it’s never become my default.
+I swear more now, but never by default.
 Outside of fiction, my bad language tends to be low-key, infrequent and for comic effect.

 And like Stephen King above, I’ve made my peace with it.

-It’s not often that I swear on behalf of clients, but it has happened once.
+It’s not often that I swear on behalf of clients, but it has happened.

 P.S.
 Also, swearing is now officially good for you … so … you’re welcome.